 Set the stage for customer journey mapping

-People often want to dive straight into journey mapping, and that enthusiasm is great, but if you want to get the most our of your journey mapping efforts, it’s best to do a bit of preparation.
+People often want to dive straight into journey mapping, and that enthusiasm is great, but if you want to get the most out of your journey mapping efforts, it’s best to do a bit of preparation.
 The good news is that this preparation is fairly straightforward, and needn’t be overwhelming.
 Here are the steps you need to take to prepare for building a great journey map.

 Note that these steps assume that you’ve already decided on the type of journey map that you are looking to create.
-If you haven’t already done that, but sure to go back and check out episode 18, and the show notes, which will help you clarify which type of map is best suited for your needs.
+If you haven’t already done that, be sure to go back and check out episode 18, and the show notes, which will help you clarify which type of map is best suited for your needs.
 Once you’ve sorted that out, you can roll up your sleeves and get planning.

 Identify whose journey you are mapping